 Management of Project Specific Licensing

 The registration has been opened to the Platom’s training course on the STUK YVL Guides.
-The training will be arranged both in Finnish (Thursday 8.10.2020) and English (Friday 9.10.2020).
+The training will be arranged in Finnish on Thursday 8.10.2020.

 Platom participated in the second Finnish Nuclear Science and Technology Symposium, arranged in Helsinki on October 30th – 31st, 2019.
 This was our second participation and the second time in a row that we won the award for best presentation, this time carried out by Kirsi Hassinen, our Business Unit Manager for Licencing, Qualification and Authority Requirements.
 The previous time, the award was won by our lead expert in Radioactive Waste Management and Technical Licensing Support, Tero Lytsy (2016).